kahmannf/big-room-planning/README.md

 Depending on the changes  you make you might need
 - The Entity Framework dotnet tool installed globally (install with `dotnet tool install --global dotnet-ef`)
-- Nswag Studio or a equivalent excecutable that can generate client code from `BigRoomPlanningBoard.nswag`
+- NSwag Studio or a equivalent excecutable that can generate client code from `BigRoomPlanningBoard.nswag`

 ## Developing

 Changes to any Class that is an Entity for Entity Framework require a Migration to be created.

-Changes to any class that is exposed to the client (See `BigRoomPlanningBoardBackend/Controllers/DummyController.cs`) requires the client code to be updated, so does Exposing a new class via the controller (Nswag does not support creation of client classes through SignalR-Hubs, which is why the dummy controller is required.)
+Changes to any class that is exposed to the client (See `BigRoomPlanningBoardBackend/Controllers/DummyController.cs`) requires the client code to be updated, so does Exposing a new class via the DummyController (See [Structure](#structure) for reasons)

 ### Create a [EF Migration](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli) an apply it to the Debug-Database (BigRoomPlanningBoardBackend/debug.db) after changes to Entities